Chopra disappointed at losing out opportunity to be India's flag bearer at CWG opening ceremony | Sports-Games

 Peters had won a bronze in the last Commonwealth Games in 2018 in Gold Coast where Chopra had won gold.

-Chopra's injury and pulling out will mean that the much-anticipated clash with Peters will not happen in Birmingham.
+Chopra's injury and pulling out means that the much-anticipated clash with Peters will not happen in Birmingham.

 Chopra became only the second Indian athlete to win a medal at World Championship after Anju Bobby George, who had won a bronze in the long jump in 2003 in Paris.